Man or Astro-man?: Members

 The main members of the band are Star Crunch (aka Brian Causey) on guitar and sometimes vocals, Birdstuff (aka Brian Teasley) on drums, and Coco the Electronic Monkey Wizard (Robert DelBueno) on bass guitar and electronics.
-The band included various other guitarists over the years, including Dr. Deleto (Jeff Goodwin), Cap'n Zeno (Jason Russell), and Dexter X (Hayden Thais).
+The band included various other guitarists over the years, including Grand Master Useless (real name unknown, possibly Dave Strength), Dr. Deleto (Jeff Goodwin), Cap'n Zeno (Jason Russell), and Dexter X (Hayden Thais).
 In 1998, Star Crunch left the band to run a record label (Athens, Georgia-based WARM Electronic Recordings) and was replaced by Trace Reading (Erich Hubner) and Blazar the Probe Handler (Richie Edelson).
 Although the real names of the band members are known, the band members themselves have never publicly acknowledged their true identities, and steadfastly claim to be extraterrestrials sent to Earth to play surf music.
 Birdstuff also played drums in Servotron under the name Z4-OBX and in The Causey Way as Boy Causey.
 He has also played with St. Vincent, Sound of Humans, and The Polyphonic Spree.
 Before joining up with the Astromen, Dexter X had played in Supernova.
 He was also a member of Servotron under the name 00zX1.
 After leaving MOAM?, Dr. Deleto played with the Immortal Lee County Killers.

 The original lineup of the band (Star Crunch, Birdstuff, and Coco) have reunited for shows that started in March 2010.
 2nd guitar was handled by Victor Vector (Jonny Browning), who has played in Sound of Humans (also with Birdstuff), as well as Jonny and the Shamen and The Other Timelines, until early 2011 when he fell ill and became too sick to play.
 Since Victor Vector's departure, Avona Nova (Samantha Erin Paulsen, former guitarist/vocalist for We Versus The Shark), the first female member of the band, has been performing as 2nd guitarist.
 During their 2013 tour in Europe, Josh Lambert and Yvonne Lambert of The Octopus Project assisted them occasionally, as Coco the Electronic Monkey Wizard was unavailable due to the recent birth of his child.